ArnavMotwani/KeyboardToolbarsSwiftUI/README.md

 # KeyboardToolbars

+**A SwiftUI pacakge that makes adding floating toolbars to keyboards as simple as adding a single modifier.**

 ## Requirements:
 The package is only compatible with iOS 14 and iPadOS 14 for now.

-A SwiftUI pacakge that makes adding floating toolbars to keyboards as simple as adding a modifier.

-### Installation:
+## Installation:
 In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/ArnavMotwani/KeyboardToolbarsSwiftUI.git` then either select a version or the main branch (I will update the main branch more frequently with minor changes, while the version number will only increase with significant changes)

 ## Usage: